What You Need (Don Toliver song)

-"What You Need" is a song by American singer Don Toliver.
-It was released by Cactus Jack Records, Atlantic Records, and We Run It Entertainment on May 4, 2021, as the lead single from Toliver's second album Life of a Don.
+"What You Need" is a song by American rapper and singer Don Toliver.
+It was released through Cactus Jack, Atlantic Records, and We Run It Entertainment as the lead single from his second studio album, Life of a Don, on May 4, 2021.
+Toliver wrote the song with producers Hit-Boy, Corbett, and Sir Dylan.

 Background

 A snippet of the song was teased on social media in April 2021.
 The song leaked on to the internet a few hours before its official release on May 4, 2021, after it was accidentally released on Apple Music by his label.

 Music video

 The music video was also released on YouTube on May 4, 2021.
 Kali Uchis makes a cameo appearance in the beginning of the video.